pchibu/Sales-and-Warehouse-Operation-Analysis/README.md

 # Sales-and-Warehouse-Operation-Analysis
 A new strategy is being developed in the #GYD# involving 3 warehouses and the sales and distribution of 6 different products.
-This analysis is meant to inform the board and HOD of the sales prospects of these products and the market’s impact on supply and demand with a goal to maximize profits considering the varying warehouse operational limits, product prices, and possible changes that could occur.
+This analysis is meant to show the sales prospects of warehouse products and the market’s impact on supply and demand with a goal to maximize profits considering the varying warehouse operational limits, product prices, and possible changes that could occur.

 The selling prices of the products and warehouse holding costs are included in the table below: